Geni.com: Importing and exporting

 From 2008 until December 2010, Geni had a built-in feature that allowed users to import their family history using the GEDCOM file format.
 This facility was disabled for eight years because Geni found it was duplicating thousands of existing profiles, often with poor information quality as compared to the existing profiles.

 In February 2019 a new GEDCOM file import feature became available that allows the import of profiles which didn’t exist before on Geni.
 Only a few generations of a tree are imported at a time, continuing only on branches where there are no matches to existing profiles on Geni.

 Data from public records and family trees can also be imported from 13 supported web sites using an independently developed semi-automatic tool called SmartCopy, which is based on web scraping.
 Families are imported one at a time; the user can manually edit or verify the information before importing, and also choose between adding the information to existing profiles or creating new profiles.
 SmartCopy includes a consistency check feature that warns when data may be unreasonable.
 The user must ask for full access to the tool.
 SmartCopy is a third-party open source web browser extension that has been available since 2015.

 DNA information

 Lists can be compiled of profiles that are expected to have the same haplogroup as a specific profile, since they are related on a strict male line or female line.

 Genealogical DNA test results (autosomal tests, YDNA tests and MtDNA tests) can be imported from various test sites.
 The haplogroup of the test person is indicated and propagated in the family tree to all profiles that are expected to share it.
 Lists of tested people matching the DNA are presented.

+Automated consistency checking

+A serious problem with online family trees is the inappropriate propagation of information from one ancestor or family line to another.
+This can happen if users make incorrect identifications between ancestors and others in the tree already.
+This can lead to strange results such as people born after their mothers have died or when their supposed parents were still small children.
+In 2019 Geni introduced automated consistency checking which alerts users to 28 types of such problems.